 The group learnt about the genocide in Srebrenica which happened 21 years ago when General Ratko Mladić and his Bosnian Serb forces marched into the town of Srebrenica and systematically murdered 8372 Bosnian Muslim men and boys.
 The educators heard from survivors of the genocide and relatives of the victims, as well as officials from the International Commission on Missing Persons which has spearheaded the effort to locate and identify the 40,000 people who went missing during the conflicts in the former Yugoslavia.

-The teachers have all pledged to hold events on their return and to encourage students to celebrate diversity and live together harmoniously with people of all faiths and none.
+The teachers have all pledged to hold community action events on their return and to encourage students to celebrate diversity and live together harmoniously with people of all faiths and none.

 The NUT’s International Relations Officer, Samidha Garg, reflected upon the important lessons learned on the visit saying:

 The ‘Lessons from Srebrenica’ visits are part of Remembering Srebrenica’s wider education programme which has seen 21,000 young people learning the lessons from Srebrenica.
-The charity also organises memorial events across the UK to mark the EU-wide day of remembrance for the victims of the genocide.
+The charity also organises memorial community action across the UK to mark the EU-wide day of remembrance for the victims of the genocide.

 Remembering Srebrenica Education Manager, Rebecca Heron, said: